 Leith has not neglected its history.
 Obvious examples of this remains in the form of Andrew Lamb's House, built in the early 1600s on the site where Mary Queen of Scots dined on her return from France on 19 August 1561.
 A number of other buildings remain from the later 1600s, while the South Leith Parish Church contains the core of an earlier church built in 1483.
 There looks to be every chance that Leith will manage that very difficult trick of reinventing itself for the Third Millennium while still retaining much of its distinctive character.

-So if you're in Edinburgh, ignore decade old impressions gleaned from Trainspotting and get on a 22 bus from Princes Street; or one of the many tourist buses going to the Royal Yacht Britannia; or in future a tram: or just take the fascinating two mile downhill walk to Leith.
+So if you're in Edinburgh, ignore decade old impressions gleaned from Trainspotting and get on a 22 bus from Princes Street; or one of the many tourist buses going to the Royal Yacht Britannia: or just take the fascinating two mile downhill walk to Leith.